rlsalcido24/dbtpcdi/.github/bug_report.md

 ---

+### _Search before asking_
+> Please make sure to search in the [issues](https://github.com/rlsalcido24/dbtpcdi/issues) first to see whether the same issue was reported already.

 ### Describe the bug
 <!---
 A clear and concise description of what the bug is.
 You can also use the issue title to do this